gaonkarr/VisualSearch_MXNet_CFN/README.md

-6. Run the steps in Jupyter Notebook to create models and indexes.
+6. Goto https://github.com/ThomasDelteil/VisualSearch_MXNet and run the steps in Jupyter Notebook to create models and indexes.